Rivers of India and their main Tributaries

 The major rivers of India can be divided on the basis of the direction of flowing or discharge of water:

-1. Discharges into the Arabian sea: Narmada, Tapi, Sindhu, Sabarmati, Mahi, Purna
+1. Discharges into the Arabian Sea: Narmada, Tapi, Sindhu, Sabarmati, Mahi, Purna

 2. Discharges into the Bay of Bengal: Brahmaputra, Yamuna, Ganga (and tributaries), Meghna, Mahanadi, Godavari, Krishna (and tributaries), and Kaveri.

-Rivers on the basis of Sources
+Rivers on the Basis of Sources

-On the basis of sources, the Indian rivers can be classified as Himalayan Rivers and Peninsular rivers.
+On the basis of sources, the Indian rivers can be classified as Himalayan Rivers and Peninsular Rivers.

 Himalayan Rivers system: The Himalayan Rivers are formed by melting snow and glaciers and therefore, continuously flow throughout the year.
 During the monsoon months, the Himalayas receive very heavy rainfall and rivers swell, causing frequent floods.
 The Himalayan river system mainly includes the revers systems: